 Many website registrations use security questions for password reset and sign-in verification.
 Some also ask the same security questions when users call on the phone.
 Security questions are one method to verify the user, but there are problems with security questions.
 Websites may use poor security questions that may have adverse results:

-- The user can’t accurately remember the answer or the answer changed,
+- the user can’t remember the answer

-- The question doesn’t work for the user,
+- the question doesn’t work for the user

 - Safe: cannot be guessed or researched